-- Even though our network of providers may change during the year, we must give you uninterrupted access to care from a broad network of qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care.
+- Even though our network of providers may change during the year, we must give you uninterrupted access to care from a broad network of qualified providers. - We will notify you that your provider is leaving our plan so that you have time to select a new provider. - If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years. - If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months. - We will help you select a new qualified in-network provider to continue managing your health care needs.

-If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make a grievance or appeal (refer to Chapter 9 for information on filing grievances and appeals).
+- If you are currently undergoing medical treatment or therapies with your current provider, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment or therapies you are getting continues. - We will provide you with information about the options you may have for changing plans. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care when an in-network provider or benefit is unavailable or inadequate to meet your medical needs.
+The out-of-network specialist must submit a prior authorization and get approval from Neighborhood before you receive the service. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make a grievance or appeal (refer to Chapter 9 for information on filing grievances and appeals).